The IPCRESS File: Book and Movie Review

-Also, because of the restriction to Harry’s point of view, and his lack of understanding of what is actually going on, the ending is a bit of a let down, not just because the antagonist gives up without a fight, but also because it is effectively a deus ex machina.
+Also, because of the restriction to Harry’s point of view, and his lack of understanding of what is actually going on, the ending is a bit of a letdown, not just because the antagonist gives up without a fight, but also because it’s effectively a deus ex machina.

 The IPCRESS File reacts to the upper-class, ‘champagne and spying’ lifestyle portrayed in the Bond novels by showing a down-at-heel Britain, a cynical protagonist, and an espionage world as concerned with claiming expenses and navigating office politics as investigating enemy plots.